katrienantonio/workshop-ML/README.md

 library(h2o)
 ```

-**Step 3**: on **Day 3** you will be working with the R interface to `keras`.
+**Step 3**: on **Day 3** you will be working with the R interface to
+`keras`.

 Installing keras requires a working version of Anaconda.
-To install Anaconda:
+To install
+Anaconda:

   - download Anaconda at
     <https://www.anaconda.com/distribution/#download-section>, select
     the version for Python 3.7 and make sure to pick the right operating
     system (top of the page: select Windows, macOS or Linux)

   - install Anaconda.
 This is straightforward after launching the
     installer, but (in case you are in doubt) some instructions are at
     <https://docs.anaconda.com/anaconda/install/windows/>

-For installing keras we recommend the installation instructions on
+For installing keras, we recommend the installation instructions on
 <https://keras.rstudio.com/>.

 ``` r